Aleksander Meysztowicz: Biography

+The members of the cabinet of the Prime Minister of Poland, Józef Piłsudski, including Aleksander Meysztowicz, in 1926.

-Aleksander Meysztowicz was born on 8 December 1864, in Pajuostis, near Panevėžys, then located within Kovno Governorate, Russian Empire, and now part of Lithuania.
-He came from Polish landed gentry family, which owned Pajuostis estate.
+Aleksander Meysztowicz was born on 8 December 1864, in Pajuostis, near Panevėžys, then located within Kovno Governorate in the Russian Empire, and now forming part of Lithuania.
+He came from Polish landed gentry family, which owned the Pajuostis estate.
 He studied at the Vilnius Gymnasium, to which at the time also attended Józef Piłsudski, future Chief of State of Poland.
 Later, he graduated from the Jagiellonian University.
 Following his graduation, he was enlisted into the Imperial Russian Army and served in the 9th Yelysavethrad Dragoon Regiment.
-He was dismissed in 1891, with the rank of lieutenant, and settled in the Pajuostis estate which he inherited from his parents, and devoted himself to agriculture and social activities.
+He was discharged in 1891, with the rank of lieutenant, and settled in the Pajuostis estate which he inherited from his parents, and devoted himself to agriculture and social activities.

-In 1900, at the founding of the Kaunas Society of Agriculture, Meysztowicz was elected its vice-chairperson, and in 1904, he was unanimously voted to receive the title of the honorary member.
+In 1900, at the founding of the Kaunas Society of Agriculture, Meysztowicz was elected its deputy chairperson, and in 1904, he was unanimously voted to receive the title of its honorary member.
 Under his leadership, the society handled issues of resettling villages and establishing retirement funds for agricultural workers.
-From his initiative were also founded the Kaunas Mutual Fire Insurance Society, of which he was also the chairperson, and a number of other agricultural unions that served to unite the activities of rural owners.
+From his initiative were also founded the Kaunas Mutual Fire Insurance Society, of which he was also the chairperson, and a number of other agricultural unions which served to unite the activities of rural owners.
 Because of his participation in the unveiling ceremony of the Monument of Catherine the Great in Vilnius, on 23 September 1904, he was disliked by Polish nationalists.

-From 1909 to 1917, he was a member of the State Council of the Russian Empire based in Saint Petersburg, where he belonged to the Polish National Committee.
+From 1909 to 1917, Meysztowicz was a member of the State Council of the Russian Empire based in Saint Petersburg, where he belonged to the Centre parliamentary group.
+He represented the landowners' curia of the Kovno Governorate.
+Meysztowicz was also a member of the political group Polish National Committee.
 He was also the chairperson of the Vilnius Land Bank from 1918 to 1926, and from 1932 to 1939.

 After returning to Lithuania in 1917, he became a prominent member of the Borderlands Bisons, a conservative group of Lithuanian Poles, who sought to unite Lithuania with Poland.
 From 1917 to 1918, he was also a prominent member of the National Conservative Party.

-After Lithuania has declared independence from Russia in 1918, he fled to Polish-occupied Vilnius, and his estate was confiscated by the government.
-From 21 November 1921 to 6 April 1922, he was the chairperson of the Provisional Governing Commission of the Republic of Central Lithuania.
+After Lithuania has declared independence from Russia in 1918, he fled to Polish-occupied Vilnius, while his estate was confiscated by the government.
+From 21 November 1921 to 6 April 1922, he served the chairperson of the Provisional Governing Commission of the Republic of Central Lithuania, as well as its Minister of Internal Affairs.

-Members of the Polish government of Prime Minister Józef Piłsudski, including Aleksander Meysztowicz, in 1926.

-From 2 October 1926 to 22 December 1928, he was the Minister of Justice and the Chief Prosecutor of Poland.
-He supported Polish expansion to the east, and advocated for the polonization of ethnic minorities in eastern Poland.
+From 2 October 1926 to 22 December 1928, served was the Minister of Justice and the Chief Prosecutor of Poland.
+He supported Polish expansion to the east, and advocated for the polonisation of the ethnic minorities in eastern Poland.

-From 1933, he was a secret Papal Chamberlain.
-In 1939, he moved to Rome, Italy where he died on 14 February 1943.
-He was buried in the crypt of the Church of Saint Anne in Vatican City.
+Since 1933, he was a secret Papal Chamberlain.
+In 1939, he moved to Rome, Italy where he died on 14 February 1943, at the age of 78.
+He was buried in the crypt of the Saint Anne Church in Vatican City.